A2Amir/Face-Detection-and-Verification/README.md

 **Face verification can be thought of as a similarity function that tries to learn whether two images in a high-dimensional space are similar or not**.
 The loss function could be defined as a rule that states:

-* The euclidean distance (or any metric) between two similar images should be minimal
+* The euclidean distance (or any metric) between two similar images should be minimum
 * The euclidean distance (or any metric) between two dissimilar images should be maximum